Dunmaglass wind farm

 - Energy type: Onshore wind

 The wind farm is located on the Dunmaglass Estate, approximately 25km south of Inverness.
-Located on a natural plateau at an average of 700m above sea level, Dunmaglass is SSE’s highest wind farm to be constructed, with 33 turbines; it will have an installed capacity of 94.05MW
+Located on a natural plateau at an average of 700m above sea level, Dunmaglass is SSE’s highest wind farm to be constructed, with 33 turbines; it has an installed capacity of 94.05MW.

-Located approximately 25km south of Inverness, Dunmaglass wind farm will have 33 turbines and an installed capacity of 94.05MW.
+Located approximately 25km south of Inverness, Dunmaglass wind farm has 33 turbines and an installed capacity of 94.05MW.

 SSE acquired the project from RES in May 2013 and initial enabling works began in the summer of 2013.
 This included the upgrade of 11km of tracks and the construction of two timber deck bridges.